 The final approach to Phelps Mountain's summit presents the most challenging terrain, with very steep sections that require careful navigation over loose rock and exposed bedrock.
 Hikers should expect to use hands for balance and support during these steeper pitches.
 The rocky nature of the upper trail demands sturdy hiking boots with good ankle support and aggressive tread patterns for optimal traction.

 Weather conditions can significantly impact trail difficulty, with wet conditions making the rocky sections particularly slippery and potentially dangerous.
 Snow and ice extend the technical season well into spring and begin again in fall, requiring additional preparation and potentially specialized equipment during shoulder seasons.
-Stream crossings along the route are generally manageable during normal conditions but can become challenging during high water periods.
+Stream crossings along the route are generally manageable during normal conditions but can become challenging during periods of high water.

 Planning Your Hike